lacanoid/datalink/docs/configuration.md

 ### prefixes
 A list of directories where linked files are allowed.
 Normally found in `/etc/postgresql-common/pg_datalinker.prefix`.
-These are set by the system administrator (root).
+These are managed by the system administrator (root).

 ### directories
 Updatable view `datalink.directories` is a set directories, where datalinks are to be located.
+They typically mirror (and are limited to) prefixes.
+They are managed by the database administrator.
 Several additional options can be set, such as directory short name, permissions and url mapping.
-These are set by the database adnimistrator.

 ### directory access privileges
 Exploded permissions for directories are in updatable view `datalink.access`.